Imagine ending a tiring day with a relaxing spa, right at home!

 3. Children Or Pets

-Like a swimming pool, a spa can be dangerous for children and pets if they are unsupervised.
+A spa, like a swimming pool, can be dangerous for children and pets if unsupervised.
 Be sure the spa can be secured and not accessible without an adult.
-Again, you can do this by installing a fence or purchasing a hot tub with a locking system.
+Again, you can install a fence or purchase a hot tub with a locking system.

 1. Consult A Medical Professional